lawrennd/old_talks/_neurips/includes/where-do-the-rejected-papers-go.md

 \subsection{Where do Rejected Papers Go?}

+\notes{One facet that we can explore is what the final fate of papers that are rejected by the conference is.}

+\notes{Of the 1,678 papers submitted to NeurIPS 2014, only 414 were presented
+at the final conference.
+Here we trace the fate of the rejected papers, we searched Semantic Scholar for evidence of all 1,264 rejected papers.
+We looked for papers with similar titles and where the NeurIPS submission's contact author was also in the author list.
+We were able to track down 680 papers.}

+\notes{This code analyzes those 680 papers extracting their final publication venue using the Semantic Scholar API.}

+\installcode{cmtutils}

+\setupcode{import cmtutils.nipsy as nipsy}

 \setupcode{import os
 import yaml}

 \code{with open(os.path.join(nipsy.review_store, nipsy.outlet_name_mapping), 'r') as f:
     mapping = yaml.load(f, Loader=yaml.FullLoader)

 date = "2021-06-11"